eric-wisniewski/capstone_2021/README.md

 * Examine China's Claim
 	> Claim: "Tariffs are effecting US economy more than its own."

+### Reasoning for Key Points ###

+Through research surrounding reports about the tariffs, I found that US automotive, technological, and agricultural industries were impacted the most in the US.
+Also, China's most affected industries were technological and business goods.
+Seeing how GDP is a good measure to see where a economy can be measure, this was an easy decision to make in the comparison of the two countries.
+Looking to examine China's claim was more so a way of deciding who was winning the trade war more.

 ## Analysis ##

 ### US Agriculture Exports ###